chrrs/meta-tags-inspector/README.md

 ## Development setup

-After installing all dependencies using `yarn`, you can the development server using
+After installing all dependencies using `yarn`, you can start the development server using

 ```sh
 yarn dev